Dumpling: Puerto Rican

 The pastel, a dumpling made from a masa of grated root vegetables, squash, plantains, and unripe bananas, is greatly beloved, especially around Christmas.
 The Puerto Rican variety has a tender, slightly wet consistency.
 The masa dough is mixed with milk and annatto mixed in oil or lard, then stuffed with stewed pork, chick peas, olives, capers or even raisins.
 The dumplings are then wrapped in a fragrant banana leaf, tied, and then boiled or steamed.
-The origin of pasteles leads back to Natives on the island of Borikén.
+The origin of pasteles leads back to Natives on the island of Puerto Rico.
 Pasteles are popular in the Dominican Republic, Hawaii, Trinidad and lately seen in Cuban cuisine.

 Salvadoran

 Pupusas, a thick griddle cake or flatbread from El Salvador and Honduras, are made with cornmeal or rice flour, similar to the Venezuelan and Colombian arepa.
 They are usually stuffed with one or more ingredients, which may include cheese (such as quesillo or cheese with loroco buds), chicharrón, squash, or refried beans.
 They are typically accompanied by curtido (a spicy fermented cabbage slaw) and tomato salsa, and are traditionally eaten by hand.